 Rule XXII of the Rules Governing the Bar of Texas allows military attorneys to appear before Texas courts and tribunals in civil proceedings.
+Additionally, spouses of military personnel may be subject to special policy considerations.

 Military attorneys must be admitted to practice law in a state (other than Texas), territory of the United States, or the District of Columbia.
 Military attorneys are full-time, active-duty military officers serving in the office of a Staff Judge Advocate of the United States Air Force, Army, Navy, Marines, or Coast Guard, a Naval Legal Service Office, or a trial Service Office located in Texas.